nedmorgan/foster-find/README.md

 * The user can edit a fosters's information and remove the foster from the index page.
 * The user can view a dashboard of shelters.
 * The user can add a new shelter and delete a shelter from the list.
-* The user can add a foster to a shelter if not association exists.
+* The user can add a foster to a shelter if no association exists.

 ## Wireframe:
-___

 ### Landing Page
 <img src='media/landing_page.jpg' alt='landing page' height=250 width=200/>